SwarmCitySupport/FAQ/README.md

 **How do I find other locals?** | Facebook [Swarm City #needaride](https://www.swarmedup.com/needaride/) groups **How do I get active in the community?** | [Slack](https://swarm-slack-invite.herokuapp.com/), [Twitter](https://twitter.com/SwarmCityDApp), [Medium](https://press.swarm.city/), [Github](https://github.com/swarmcity), [YouTube](https://www.youtube.com/channel/UCsHBWn_ytZ3xdMbTyYe5Ifg), [Facebook](https://www.facebook.com/groups/SwarmCity/), and any other place you think the swarm might have landed just search Swarm City
 **What types of services will be offered on the platform?** | We will begin by featuring ridesharing, and move from there into other services, such as Swarmbnb, babysitting, dog walking, car repair
-**Can users use any form of payment?** | No, only SWT will be accepted in the Swarm City ecosystem **Where can I access the official logo files?** | Github [swarm.city branding](https://github.com/swarmcity/branding.git)
+**Can users use any form of payment?** | Yes and No, only SWT will be accepted in the Swarm City ecosystem.
+Users can start the transaction with any form of payment, and it will be automatically converted to SWT to complete the transaction.
+**Where can I access the official logo files?** | Github [swarm.city branding](https://github.com/swarmcity/branding.git)